mrcinv/sketchup-object-reader/README.md

 * `ObjectReader.initialize_plugin` this code is run on Sketchup startup or when the plugin is installed.
 * `ObjectReader::ReadSelectedObjects.run` the code is run, whenever the user clicks the toolbar icon or selects the `Save to JSON` from the `ObjectReader` menu.

-The folder `test` contains the tests that can be installed as a separate plugin into Sketchup.